 - Testicular atrophy

 Pain following a vasovasostomy is not uncommon and could be mild to moderate.
-You may experience swollen, achy testicles for a week or so after the procedure.
+In the recovery period, you may experience swollen, achy testicles for a week or so after the procedure.
 Physicians recommend that you lie down for six to eight hours after the surgery and keep an ice pack on the incision.
 At home, the following post-operative care is recommended after a vasovasostomy procedure:

 - Avoid bathing, 24-48 hours after the procedure